 You never know what might happen when you’re out on the water.
 Put together a float plan and make sure to leave it with someone at the marina, or tell a trusted friend or family member.
 The plan should include:

 If you’re an avid social media user, it might also be helpful to post where you’re planning to go.
-The U.S. Coast Guard even has a handy fillable PDF you can use to share with a trustworthy and reliable person.
+The U.S. Coast Guard even has a handy fillable PDF you can use to share with your designated contact.
 You should prepare a float plan anytime you plan to go out on the water – especially if you plan to go on a solo excursion.

 Many people who go boating don’t know how to swim.
 Even if you’re someone who enjoys swimming or dog-paddling around a pool, it’s smart to learn how to swim and work on stroke improvement.
 In an emergency, you’ll want to know how to conserve energy, avoid undertows, and work with currents rather than against them.
-For more advanced swimmers or those who feel comfortable swimming in pools, consider an open water workshop.
+Consider an open water workshop for more advanced swimmers or those who feel comfortable swimming in pools.
 The American Red Cross, local gyms and community centers, and even triathlon training groups are great resources if you’re looking to shore up your swimming skills.
 You can even find infant and toddler swim classes to get little ones acclimated sooner rather than later.
 And on that note…

-Particularly with larger groups, it’s important that you have an action plan in the event of a disaster.
+Particularly with larger groups, it’s important that you have an action plan in the event of a disaster on the water.
 Run through drills for the most common issues or emergencies you might encounter, and make sure everyone knows what’s going on.
 It might not be fun or exciting to prepare for safety, but it’s essential and important.
 We’d also recommend taking a Boat Ed course.
 (They’re offered in many states, as well as in Canada.)

 It is best to take a course for boating before you embark on your first journey.
 This is especially important if you are planning to charter your own boat to traverse the waters nearby.
 You will learn about the basic rules, do’s and don’ts, and how to control the boat so as not to disrupt other people who are in the area.
 Remember that when you are boating, you are not alone in the water.
 Research, prepare and be aware of your surroundings always.